-The implementation of the 2017 Project generally proceeded as planned.
+The implementation of the 2018 Project generally proceeded as planned.
 Monitoring and evaluation functions for field activities included assessment of the validity of each Station; adherence to established procedures to ensure that data from one Station would not and could not be confused with another; maintenance of a Master Data Logger Tracking Spreadsheet to track each logger and deployment; and deployment of two loggers at each Station to provide one level of redundancy in case of instrument failure.
 Program related monitoring and evaluation included application of time, travel, and materials accounting and management principles to all project activities.
 Personnel time and watercraft use was tracked by the hour and vehicle use was by the kilometer.

 Substantial progress has been achieved toward meeting the Program's Goal of establishing a baseline of the range of water temperatures of Chinook Salmon migration and spawning habitats in the CYRB.
 Active Stations are listed in the "Monitoring Network - Station Descriptions".
-The years of record are provided for each Station.
+The number of years of record are provided for each Station.
 The period of record includes 2012 which was a cold and wet year; 2013 which had a late spring but was much warmer in mid- and late summer; and 2014, 2015 and 16 which had warm springs followed by cooler summers.
 There was a geographical split in 2017, with cool and generally moist weather south of the Pelly/Stewart River watershed boundary and warm and dry weather to the north of it.
+A delayed spring in 2018 resulted in relatively high flows in most rivers until mid-July.
+A period of warm weather followed and elevated water temperatures.
+A cooling phase in early August reduced temperatures across the CYRB to favorable levels.

 No warm water, low flow years have yet been monitored.